ELECTRIC VEHICLE CHARGERS

 • Generate new revenue streams

-• Attract valuable customers who spend more
+• Attract high-value customers who spend more

 • Be an early adopter and build brand loyalty